Career results of Juan Pablo Montoya

 Juan Pablo Montoya Roldán is a Colombian racing driver.
 Montoya is one of three drivers to win at least one race in Indy car racing, Formula One, and the NASCAR Cup Series.
-He is also one of only two active drivers who have won two legs of the Triple Crown of Motorsport in its more recent definition.
+He is also one of only two active drivers (alongside Fernando Alonso) who have won two legs of the Triple Crown of Motorsport in its more recent definition.